-Several conditions can lead to much higher water production and accumulation in the drip pan than usual.
-If water levels build up faster than the drainage system can expel, you will have an AC leaking water.
+Several conditions can lead to unusual water production and accumulation in the drip pan.
+If water levels start to build up faster than what the drainage system expels, the AC will start to leak water.

-- Condensation pumps can malfunction and start to release moisture.
-Such a malfunction is often a precursor to further damages to the system.
+- Condensation pumps can malfunction and begin to release moisture.
+This issue often leads to further system damages.

-- The evaporator coils can become frozen, most often due to too low refrigerant levels, leading to an increase in water production.
-Low refrigerant levels are usually a sign of leakage within the system and could become very costly in reparations if not correctly addressed.
+- The evaporator coils can become frozen, usually due to too low refrigerant levels, leading to an increase in water production.
+Low refrigerant levels usually signal leakage within the system, risking costly reparations if not addressed.

-- A poorly installed drip pan with a tilting angle leads to water pooling before emptying through the drain pipe.
-It could also be the case that the drip pan does not have enough support from below, which allows it to tilt.
+- A lacking drip pan installation with a tilting angle leads to water pooling before it can be expelled via the drain pipe.
+The drip pan can also lack support from below, allowing it to tilt.

-The presence of water in the drain pan is not a cause of concern in itself.
-When the water becomes stagnant in the drip pan, you can be sure of not working correctly.
-At that point, the risk of water damage is much present and is likely to be an issue within a relatively short time frame.
+The simple presence of water in the drain pan is not a cause of concern in itself.
+When water becomes stagnant is when something is malfunctioning.
+At that point, the risk of water damage is high and expected soon.

-- Bad, smelly, and even harmful air can start to circulate.
-Moist and moldy conditions can quickly arise, which could lead to health concerns and damage the building.
+- Circulation of bad, smelly, and even directly harmful air.
+Moist and moldy conditions can quickly arise and lead to health concerns and structural damages.

-- Expensive AC equipment can become damaged and in need of replacement.
+- High expenses on damaged AC equipment in need of replacement.

-Keep a close eye on the health of the AC system to avoid painful surprises, massive expenses, complicated insurance claims, and damaged belongings.
+Consistent maintenance of the AC system can avoid painful surprises, unfortunate expenses, complicated insurance claims, and damaged belongings.

-The installation often comes with a float switch to turn the system off when the drip pan starts to fill up, but float switches commonly require around 1 inch, or 2,5 centimeters, of water in the pan before it reacts.
-For example, if you have a sloping or incorrectly installed drain pan, plenty of water can build up and start to leak before the float switch reacts.
+AC installations typically come with a float switch to turn off the system when the drip pan starts to fill.
+Float switches commonly require around 1 inch, or 2,5 centimeters, of water in the pan before it reacts.
+This means that if you have a sloping or incorrectly installed drain pan, plenty of water can build up and leak before the float switch might react.

-A solution to these challenges is complementing the installation with a more dependable water leak sensor.
-By installing a water leak sensor in the drip pan placed on the side where it connects to the pan’s bottom, you can set things up to be alerted as soon as water builds up and becomes stagnant in the drip pan.
+A solution to these challenges is complementing the installation with a more sensitive water leak sensor.
+By installing a water leak sensor in the drip pan on the vertical side where it connects to the bottom, you can be alerted as soon as water builds up and becomes stagnant in the drip pan.

-We recommend that you set up your water leak alarm so that there is a layer of material, for example, a strip of plastic, between the drip pan and the water leak sensor.
+We recommend to set up your water leak alarm with a layer of material, for example, a strip of plastic, between the drip pan and the water leak sensor to protect from disturbances.

 Never mount a wireless sensor on a metal surface directly.
 It will disturb the radio signal and reduce the transmission range and sometimes even block the signal.

-If you chose an absorbing material, it would soak up the moisture from the pan’s bottom as soon as it starts to build up.
+If you choose an absorbing material, it will soak up the moisture from the pan’s bottom, alerting you as soon as alarming moisture starts to build up.
 By implementing a Strips Drip water leak sensor with an absorbing layer between tray and sensor, you will have the best user-friendly AC water leak alarm available.

-If your installation require a secondary drip pan to cover the whole setup, you can place a sensor on the second tray to detect a possible leak from the main drip pan.
-Alternatively, you could place a sensor on the floor under the installation to ensure that any leaking water is detected before it penetrates the construction.
+If your installation requires a secondary drip pan to cover the whole setup, you can place a sensor on the second tray to detect a possible leak from the main drip pan.
+Alternatively, you can place a sensor on the floor under the installation to ensure that any leaking water is detected before it penetrates the house structure.

-Damage from an AC leaking water might be one of the worst issues you face as a homeowner, and it is far from merely an uncomfortable situation.
-A water leak can deeply penetrate structures and cause damage that requires a lot of work and money to fix.
-Such damage could lead to your family not being able to even live in the house for a while.
-Drying out the damaged structure, or at worst, replacing it, are time-consuming and costly.
+Damage from AC water leakage might be one of the worst issues you face as a homeowner as it usually is far more than uncomfortable.
+A water leak can deeply penetrate structures and cause damages that require a lot of work and resources to remediate.
+Such damages could render a home unlivable for months as drying out the damaged structure, or at worst, replacing it, is time-consuming and costly.

-Water leaks and mold can often permeate and damage all building structures – Ceilings, walls, baseboards, insulation, flooring, and drywall.
-For example, replacing 200 sq.ft. of vinyl flooring can cost over $1 000, while mold remediation adds an extra $1 500 for a space that size.
+Water leaks and mold typically have the capacity to permeate and damage all building structures: Ceilings, walls, baseboards, insulation, flooring, and drywall.
+To illustrate; replacing 200 sq.ft. of vinyl flooring can cost over $1 000, while mold remediation adds an extra $1 500 for a space that size.
 US national average costs for repairing water damage are estimated to around $3 000-$8 000, while AC leak damages in the UK range from between £700-£1 500.
-These costs can be much higher depending on service challenges in the building, the extent of damages, extra fees from the service company, etc. You may also have personal belongings destroyed that may be irreplaceable such as photos, diaries, paintings, etc.
+These costs can reach substantially higher depending on service challenges in the building, extent of damages, extra service company fees, and more.
+Furthermore, irreplaceable personal belongings also stand the risk of being destroyed, such as photos, diaries, paintings, etc.